Microsoft/MCW-Intelligent-Vending-Machines/HOL/Step-by-step.md

 # Intelligent vending machines hands-on lab step-by-step

+In this hands-on lab, you will implement an IoT solution for intelligent vending machines, leveraging facial feature recognition and Azure Machine Learning, to gain a better understanding of building cloud-based machine learning apps and real-time analytics with SQL Database in-memory and columnar indexing.

 If you have not yet completed the steps to set up your environment in [Before the hands-on lab](./Setup.md), you will need to do that before proceeding.

 ## Contents